 In the state of Ohio, Memorial Day weekend 2019 brought record breaking tornado activity.
 The National Weather Service recorded 19 tornadoes on May 27-28.
 Three of tornados were EF-3 with windspeeds between 136-165 mph and one EF-4 tornado carried winds up to 170 mph, spanned over a ½ mile wide, and traveled over 20 miles.
 The twisters affected 10 counties across the state damaging over 7,000 homes with over 1,500 of these destroyed.
 Most of the property damage occurred in the Miami Valley areas of Harrison Township, Trotwood, Northridge, Old North Dayton, Brookville, Beavercreek, and Celina.
 More than 1,400 trees were toppled blocking roadway access.

-Puerto Rico, Hurricane Maria Recovery
+Celebrating An Answered Call: Puerto Rico Hurricane Maria Recovery Reporting

 Local Response and Short-term Response